Casey9527/uCore_Lab_Cracked/README.md

 I'm following an online OS course and cracking its code.
 This repo records how much I have cracked so far.

 # What's uCore ?
 uCore is an operating system developed by Tsinghua University for its operating systems course.
 It is developed from MIT xv6 OS.
-It is compsed of 8 labs covering all aspects of an modern operating system:
+It is compsed of 8 labs covering these topics:

 * how to boot an OS
 * physical memory management